GustavoAnkelen/GustavoAnkelen/README.md

 ## Let's get serious

-- If you are here in a 'Data Science' mood, you might be interested in looking at my [Work-CV](https://drive.google.com/file/d/1YGt58lSM-3qscpz2l0NNthsqu6P_g1Xu/view?usp=share_link).
+- If you are here in a 'Data Science' mood, you might be interested in looking at my [Work-CV 📄](https://drive.google.com/file/d/1YGt58lSM-3qscpz2l0NNthsqu6P_g1Xu/view?usp=share_link).

-- If you are here in a 'Spherical' mood, this might interest you [Academical-CV](https://drive.google.com/file/d/1AmMv7EDALbvsliNFUIcdsAidNCTyFy-J/view?usp=share_link), (also you can take a look at my  [undergraduate thesis](https://drive.google.com/file/d/1CzKW2h84jtBQgGhYa1zTONGYW_8QdTFA/view?usp=share_link)).
+- If you are here in a 'Spherical' mood, this might interest you [Academical-CV 📄](https://drive.google.com/file/d/1AmMv7EDALbvsliNFUIcdsAidNCTyFy-J/view?usp=share_link), (also you can take a look at my  [undergraduate thesis 📖](https://drive.google.com/file/d/1CzKW2h84jtBQgGhYa1zTONGYW_8QdTFA/view?usp=share_link)).